cscott/php-turtle/README.md

-Compiling the bytecode could make use of type information, perhaps propagated from variable initialization and the types of arguments when a function is invokes, in order to reduce the amount of dynamic type dispatch.
+Compiling the bytecode could make use of type information, perhaps propagated from variable initialization and the types of arguments when a function is invoked, in order to reduce the amount of dynamic type dispatch.
 A small number of specialized versions of any given function could be compiled, falling back to the present bytecode interpreter if the function turns out to be polyvariant.